1. Home

 Reports for the SAC and the Commission, with recommendation of minimum data fields that can be reliably collected by EM.

-Updated date: 01 May 2022
+Updated date: 01 Mar 2024

 Progress summary for the reporting period

-Tasks achieved
+Tasks achieved:

 Tasks pending:

-• June 2022: Start processing of EM data.
+• June 2024: Continuation of processing of EM data (i.e., EM analysis).

 Challenges and key lessons learnt

 • Being able to cover all the elements of the longline fleet in terms of fishing operativity, fishing strategies and vessels’ infrastructure is also key to obtain a meaningful representation of longline vessels and their operability.
+Because of this, the IATTC staff is in conversations with other longline fleets operating in the region to potentially expand these efforts.

 • Cameras’ malfunction occurred during one trip.
 Problem could be temporarily solved by programming commands sent remotely by the EM provider.
+This inconvenient caused the sampling period for that vessel to be extended accordingly.

 • May 2023: Progress report will be presented at SAC-14.

 • 2021-2024: A number of presentations are expected to inform the series of EM workshops that the staff is organizing.
+A number of presentations are expected to inform the series of EM workshops the staff is organizing as well as EM working groups, including IATTC and other t-RFMOs EM WGs.